tmenguy/ha-solcast-solar/README.md

 * '10%' or 1 in 10 'worst case' forecast assuming more cloud coverage than expected, exposed as `forecast10`.
 * '90%' or 1 in 10 'best case' forecast assuming less cloud coverage than expected, exposed as `forecast90`.

 The detail of these different forecast estimates can be found in sensor attributes, which contain both 30-minute daily intervals, and calculated hourly intervals across the day.
 Separate attributes sum the available estimates or break things down by Solcast site.
-(A Solcast site is usually referred to by its 'site resource ID', and this can be found at the Solcast site https://toolkit.solcast.com.au/)
+(This integration usually references a Solcast site by by its 'site resource ID', and this can be found at the Solcast site https://toolkit.solcast.com.au/)

-The Energy dashboard in Home Assistant is populated with a specific data structure that is provided by the integration.
-(This does not come from sensor data.)
+The Energy dashboard in Home Assistant is populated with historical forecast data that is provided by the integration, with data retained for up to two years.

 Manipulation of forecasted values to account for shading is possible by setting dampening factors for hourly or half-hourly periods, and a "hard limit" may be set for over-sized solar arrays where expected generation cannot exceed an inverter maximum rating.
-These two mechanisms are the only ways to manipulate the data.
+These two mechanisms are the only ways to manipulate the Solcast forecast data.

-Historical forecast data is retained by the integration for up to two years, and this is stored in an integration data file.
 Forecast history is not stored as Home Assistant statistics.

 ## Solcast requirements